slimbootloader/documentation/source/security/firmware-update.rst

 Triggering firmware update is a platform specific mechanism.
 The location of the firmware update capsule image is passed to Firmware update payload through configuration data.

-To generate and sign firmware update capsule, see :ref:`create-capsule`.
+To generate and sign firmware update capsule, see :ref:`update-firmware`.

 Firmware update can be triggered from OS or from |SPN| shell.
 See :ref:`trigger-update-from-shell`.